 18. At all times relevant hereto, Plaintiff has been the exclusive owner of the distribution and reproduction rights of the Work at issue in this action.

 19. Plaintiff is the author of the Work.

-26 27 20.
-The Work is the subject of a copyright registration application and the application is currently pending in the United States Copyright Office.
+20. The Work is currently registered in the United States Copyright Office.